forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ### Detect Tissue damage
 Detecting tissue damage is not very specific since other diseases e.g. other virus infections cause similar tissue damage.

-#### Biochemical
+#### Biochemical Diagnosis
 E.g. detecting cell damage through cell decay products.
 This is useful in combination with other methods: If at a location, many SARS-2 viruses are detected combined with above average cell decay products then SARS-2 likely replicates at this location.

-#### Optical
+#### Optical Diagnosis
-[in work]
+As optical methods only XRay respectively CT are frequently used.
+With these methods tissue damage in the lungs is detected.
+Round glassy occupancies in the lung are characteristic for Covid [to check and cite]
+* Xray (less radiation but also less accurate than CT)
-E.g. CT (quite sensitive to detect lung changes but high radiation to sensible locations upon a lung CT) or Xray (less radiation but also less accurate than CT): round glassy occupancies in the lung are characteristic for Covid-19 involving the lungs.
-Other (viral) lung infections look similar so usually used to determine the lung involvement upon a positive virus test.
-Determine the exact virus is not always necessary:
+* CT (=computer tomography; essentially multiple XRay pictures enabling computer assisted construction of 3d image): quite sensitive to detect lung changes but high radiation to sensible locations upon a lung CT

-* Regarding Treatment: Many respiratory virus infections are treated similarly.
-* When SARS-CoV-2 is the most prevalent pneumonia causing agent, the probability for SARS-CoV-2 as the causing agent is high.
+(+/-) Other (viral) lung infections look similar [to confirm].
+Treatments for respiratory viruses are often similar however.
+(+) detects infection of the lung regardless whether there are viruses in the upper respiratory tract (+) the magnitude of the lung tissue changes can be determined.
+(-) radiation exposure for patient (less relevant with increasing age) (-) only in diseases involving the lung significantly

 ### Detect Immune Response